Do I Qualify For Invisalign?

 What happens if I don’t have treatment?

 Teeth straightening is about more than a cosmetic enhancement.
 It’s well-documented that bite problems can lead to issues with speech, eating and chewing, as well as tooth wear and pain in areas of the face, such as the forehead or jaw.
-Gaps and crowding can both contribute towards oral health problems, as food and bacteria can collect in the nooks and crannies of crowded teeth, which can be difficult to clean, while gaps can leave the gums exposed, and more susceptible to problems such as gingivitis (gum disease).
+Gaps and crowding can both contribute to oral health problems, as food and bacteria can collect in the nooks and crannies of crowded teeth, which can be difficult to clean, while gaps can leave the gums exposed, and more susceptible to problems such as gingivitis (gum disease).

 How do I book my clear brace treatment?